DxnielArms64213/Cybersecurity-Homelabs/Enterprise-SOC-Homelab/Documentation/Day-2.md

 ## Objectives

+* Configure the isolated VMware Host-Only network
 * Configure the Ubuntu Server VM
-* Configure the isolated Host-Only network
-* Give Ubuntu a persistent static IP
+* Give Ubuntu Server a persistent static IP
 * Test network connectivity
-* Prepare Ubuntu for the future Wazuh installation
+* Prepare Ubuntu Server for the future Wazuh installation

 ## Work Completed

-* Configured the VMware Host-Only network using the `192.168.50.0/24` subnet
+* Configured VMware VMnet1 as a Host-Only network
+* Set the Host-Only subnet to `192.168.50.0/24`
+* Disabled VMware DHCP
 * Identified Ubuntu's network interface as `ens33`
-* Configured Ubuntu with the static IP `192.168.50.20`
+* Configured Ubuntu Server with the static IP `192.168.50.20/24`
 * Configured Netplan to use NetworkManager
 * Successfully applied the network configuration
-* Tested connectivity between Ubuntu and the Windows host
+* Tested connectivity between Ubuntu Server and the Windows host
-* Rebooted Ubuntu and confirmed the static IP persists
+* Rebooted Ubuntu Server and confirmed that the static IP persisted

-### Task 1 — Configure the Host-Only network
+### Task 1 — Configure the Host-Only Network

 **What I did:**

 * Configured VMware VMnet1 as a Host-Only network
 * Set the subnet to `192.168.50.0/24`
 * Disabled VMware DHCP
-* Established an IP plan for the lab
+* Established the initial IP addressing scheme for the lab

 **Why I did it:**

-* The SOC lab needs an isolated network where the virtual machines can communicate with each other
+* The SOC homelab requires an isolated network where the virtual machines can communicate with each other
-* This provides a controlled environment for future security testing
+* A Host-Only network provides a controlled environment for future security testing and attack simulations

-### Task 2 — Configure Ubuntu's network interface
+### Task 2 — Configure Ubuntu's Network Interface

 **What I did:**

-* Identified the Ubuntu network interface as `ens33`
+* Identified Ubuntu's network interface as `ens33`
 * Investigated the existing Netplan configuration
-* Found that Ubuntu was using DHCP for IPv4
+* Confirmed that IPv4 was initially using DHCP
 * Changed the configuration to use a static IPv4 address

 **Why I did it:**

-* The future Wazuh server needs a predictable IP address
+* The future Wazuh server requires a predictable IP address
-* Other systems in the lab will need to know where to send their logs
+* Other systems in the lab will eventually need to know where to send security telemetry and logs

-### Task 3 — Configure Ubuntu's static IP
+### Task 3 — Configure Ubuntu's Static IP

 **What I did:**

-* Assigned Ubuntu the static IP `192.168.50.20/24`
+* Assigned Ubuntu Server the static IP `192.168.50.20/24`
 * Configured Netplan to use NetworkManager as its renderer
 * Generated and applied the Netplan configuration successfully

 **Why I did it:**

-* A static IP prevents the Ubuntu server's address from changing
+* A static IP prevents the server's address from changing
-* This will make the server easier to configure when Wazuh is installed later
+* This will make the Ubuntu Server easier to configure and access when Wazuh is installed

-### Task 4 — Troubleshoot the network configuration
+### Task 4 — Troubleshoot the Network Configuration

 **What I did:**

 * Investigated an error where Netplan attempted to use `systemd-networkd`
-* Confirmed that Ubuntu was actually using NetworkManager
+* Confirmed that Ubuntu was using NetworkManager
 * Added `renderer: NetworkManager` to the Netplan configuration
 * Successfully applied the corrected configuration

 **Why I did it:**

 * Netplan needed to use the correct networking backend
-* Understanding and troubleshooting this helped ensure the server's network configuration was working correctly
+* Troubleshooting the configuration provided practical experience with Linux network configuration

-### Task 5 — Test network connectivity
+### Task 5 — Test Network Connectivity

 **What I did:**

-* Tested connectivity between Ubuntu and the Windows host at `192.168.50.1`
+* Tested connectivity between Ubuntu Server and the Windows host at `192.168.50.1`
-* Confirmed that Windows could successfully ping Ubuntu at `192.168.50.20`
+* Confirmed that the Windows host could successfully ping Ubuntu Server at `192.168.50.20`
-* Found that Ubuntu could not currently receive ping replies from the Windows host
+* Found that Ubuntu Server could not receive ping replies from the Windows host

 **Why I did it:**

 * Network connectivity needs to be verified before building the rest of the lab
-* Testing both directions helps identify potential networking or firewall issues
+* Testing both directions helps identify potential networking and firewall issues

+**Result at the end of Day 02:**

+* Windows Host → Ubuntu Server: Successful
+* Ubuntu Server → Windows Host: Not yet working

+The remaining connectivity issue was carried forward to the following day for troubleshooting.

-### Task 6 — Verify the static IP after reboot
+### Task 6 — Verify the Static IP After Reboot

 **What I did:**

-* Shut down and restarted the Ubuntu VM
+* Shut down and restarted the Ubuntu Server VM
 * Checked the `ens33` interface after the restart
 * Confirmed that `192.168.50.20/24` was still assigned

 **Why I did it:**

-* This confirmed that the static IP configuration is persistent
+* This confirmed that the static IP configuration was persistent
-* Ubuntu is now prepared for the next stage of the SOC lab
+* Ubuntu Server was ready for the next stage of the SOC homelab

-## 📝 Current Status
+## Current Status

-* ✅ Kali Linux installed
+* Kali Linux installed
-* ✅ Ubuntu Server installed
+* Ubuntu Server installed
-* ✅ VMware Host-Only network configured
+* VMware VMnet1 Host-Only network configured
+* DHCP disabled
-* ✅ Ubuntu `ens33` identified
+* Ubuntu `ens33` identified
-* ✅ Ubuntu static IP configured: `192.168.50.20/24`
+* Ubuntu Server static IP configured: `192.168.50.20/24`
-* ✅ Static IP survives reboot
+* Static IP survives reboot
-* ✅ Windows → Ubuntu connectivity confirmed
+* Windows Host → Ubuntu Server connectivity confirmed
-* ⚠️ Ubuntu → Windows ping still needs troubleshooting
+* Ubuntu Server → Windows Host connectivity still requires troubleshooting
-* ⏳ Wazuh **not installed yet**
+* Wazuh not installed
-* ⏳ Windows Server not configured yet
+* Windows Server not configured
-* ⏳ Windows Client not configured yet
+* Windows Client not configured
-* ⏳ Active Directory not configured yet
+* Active Directory not configured
-* ⏳ Sysmon not configured yet
+* Sysmon not configured

+## Next Steps

+* Troubleshoot Ubuntu Server → Windows Host connectivity
+* Configure the Windows Server VM
+* Assign Windows Server the static IP `192.168.50.30/24`
+* Install and configure Active Directory Domain Services
+* Configure DNS
+* Begin building the Windows domain environment